MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-format.md

 ## Star ratings in Adaptive Cards

-You can display a star rating in an Adaptive Card with the `Rating` property or the `Input.Rating` property to collect ratings from users.
-Star ratings allow users to provide feedback or preferences in an interactive and visually appealing manner.
+You can display a read-only star rating or collect star ratings from users in Adaptive Cards.
+The read-only star rating helps you convey user ratings or performance metrics while the rating input allows users to provide feedback or preferences in an interactive and visually appealing manner.

 You can customize how star ratings appear in an Adaptive Card, including their size, color, and the number of stars, to fit the design and needs of your app.